Brady-Beecham/Capstone-Team-PowerHouse/Documentation/Signoffs/Solar-Power.md

 # Solar Power Subsystem
 The purpose of the solar power subsystem is to generate energy using solar panels and be able to store energy in the battery.
 The solar panels utilize a Photovoltaic system to generate the required energy to meet the load's needs.
-The backup battery stores the generated energy from the solar panels during daylight hours, making it available for use at night or whenever the solar panel does not deliver the needed voltage and current.
+The battery is used to store energy for later consumption when there is no sunlight, making it available for use at night or whenever the solar panel does not deliver the needed voltage and current.
 The subsystem will supply the necessary rated energy to the other subsystems.
 By using a charge controller connected to both the solar panels and the backup battery, the charge controller will then transmit the energy to the power controller.